ronitmaheshwari05/ai-internship-agent/README.md

 1. **Input** — User provides their skills and preferred location
 2. **Process** — A Mistral LLM interprets the query with an optimized prompt
-3. **Output** — Structured, relevant internship role suggestions rendered in a clean UI
+3. **Output** — Structured, relevant internship role suggestions rendered in a clean User Interface

 No sign-ups.
 No job board scraping.
 Just instant AI-driven personalization.